nicola-baechi/bertrands-paradox/README.md

 ## Running the program
 1. Download and extract the latest .zip archive from our releases
-2. On Windows, execute the start.bat script, on GNU/Linux or MacOS, execute the start.sh script
+2. On Windows, execute the start.exe

 No JRE or JDK installation is required, since it comes bundled with the program.